CloudElementsOpenLabs/heimdall/README.md

 }'
 ```

 This call will automatically tie this element to your application based on your authorization header.
-More on configuring elements later.

 ```bash
 {
     // The Cloud Elements element key.
 Can be found by calling GET /elements